Stand-up Comedy Misconceptions

 So, let’s cover two of these misconceptions…

-I should also mention that most of people who attempt to tackle stand-up comedy have more than enough talent to do quite well as a comedian and get noteworthy laughs on stage.
+I should also mention that most of the people who attempt to tackle stand-up comedy have more than enough talent to do quite well as comedians and get noteworthy laughs on stage.

-What keeps folks who do have talent from moving forward has to do with the perceptions they have have about how stand-up comedy material is developed and delivered and the absence of a process for such that actually produces results (audience laughs) on stage.
+What keeps folks who do have talent from moving forward often has to do with the perceptions they have about how stand-up comedy material is developed and delivered.
+There is also the absence of a process that actually produces results (audience laughs) on stage.

-But let’s start with this whole notion that someone who doesn’t have the talent God gave ear wax to somehow “learn” to be funny on stage as a comedian.
+But let’s start with this whole notion that someone who doesn’t have the talent God gave earwax can somehow “learn” to be funny on stage as a comedian.

 Related Video: